askoufis/clean-code-presentation/slides.md

 <!--
 - Modified boy scout rule
+- 1
 - Good general principle to keep in mind
-- If you're changing some code, try to leave it in a better state than it was before -->
+- If you're changing some code, try to leave it in a better state than it was before
+- It might not always be practical to do this every time you change some code, but it's a good mindset to be in when working on any code, "How can I make this better"
+- Before we start on the main context, I want to go over a few things that you should keep in mind @ throughout the presentation, and going forward in during the rest of your career
+-->

 ---